-It should be noted that the following departmental policy is more stringent than the general policy for the University.
-Any student receiving grades below "B" on nine (9) or more graduate credit hours taken at the University within a six-year period at the Master's level and ten-year period at the Doctoral level will result in the dismissal of the student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics.
+Any student receiving grades below "B" on nine (9) or more graduate credit hours taken at the University within a ten-year period will result in the dismissal of the doctoral student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics.
 This rule applies to all graduate courses taken at the University of South Carolina whether or not they are included on the student's program of study; it also applies to courses taken in two or more degree programs.
 A grade of "U" earned in any course will be treated as a grade below "B".

+Additionally for Biostatistics Doctoral students:

-Additionally, for Master's students, grades below "B" on six (6) or more graduate credit hours in the Department's core courses (BIOS 701, BIOS 710, BIOS 757, EPID 701, and EPID 741) will result in the dismissal of the student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics.
-A student with a lower than "B" grade on a single core course is expected to retake the class prior to graduation, regardless of performance on the Progression or Comprehensive Exam.
+Grades below "B" on six (6) or more graduate credit hours in 800 level biostatistics courses will result in the dismissal of the Biostatistics doctoral student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics.
 Retaking the course and receiving a grade of "B" or better does not replace the original grade on the student's record.